rsocket/rsocket/Protocol.md

 #### Handling Ignore Flag

 The (__I__)gnore flag is used for extension of the protocol.
 A value of 0 in a frame for this flag indicates the protocol can't ignore this frame.
-An implementation MAY send an ERROR frame (with CONNECTION_ERROR error code) and close the underlying transport connection on reception of a frame that it does not understand with this bit not set.
+An implementation MAY send an ERROR[CONNECTION_ERROR] frame and close the underlying transport connection on reception of a frame that it does not understand with this bit not set.

 #### Frame Validation